Suor/django-cacheops/README.rst

 Note that we are using list on both querysets here, it's because we don't want to cache queryset objects but their results.

-Also note that cache key does not depend on arguments of a function, so it's result should not, either.
-This is done to enable caching of view functions.
-Instead you should use a local function:
+Also note that if you want to filter queryset based on arguments, e.g. to make invalidation more granular, you can use a local function:

 .. code:: python